anyscale/templates/templates/fine-tune-llm_v2/cookbooks/customize_initial_weights_and_prompt_format/README.md

 - `initial_base_model_ckpt_path` : Path to the base model weights you wish to start with
 - `initial_adapter_model_ckpt_path`: Path to the adapter (LoRA) weights you wish to start with

+Note that you can use the above parameters independent of one another.

 ## Bring models of the same architecture
 You can fine-tune a model similar in architecture to the Llama or Mistral family of models to fine-tune on the Anyscale Platform.
 For example, [Llama-Guard-2](https://llama.meta.com/docs/model-cards-and-prompt-formats/meta-llama-guard-2/) is a model that is based on Llama-3-8B architecture that has been finetuned on a specific task of classifying human-AI conversations.
 To fine-tune Llama Guard 2, you can specify the model ID and `initial_base_model_ckpt_path` as below:

 ### Example YAML

 ```yaml